 A celebrant

-More information is available from the DIA website or
+More information is available from the official government website.

 No. Couples are required by law to organise their own marriage licence through the Department of Internal Affairs.
 This can be done up to 3 months before the ceremony.
 You should allow at least one business week for your application to be processed.

 Marriage certificates are supplied by the Department of Internal Affairs.
-You will find information on how to obtain a marriage cetificate on the back of your marriage licence.
+You will find information on how to obtain a marriage cetificate as part of the marriage licence application, on the back of your marriage licence, and on the official goverment website.

 Yes.

 Yes.
 There is a separate process for this.
-The information on the DIA website will walk you through this.
+The information on the official government website will walk you through this.